Siddarthb07/health-tracker-v2/README.md

-# health-tracker-v2
-ai health tracker with risk prediction
+under devlopment only a functional health tracker in this version risk prediction is invalid